pipeforce/pipeforce.github.io/docs/tutorials/20_create-app.md

 4. The new property view opens:

-    1. For property key, use the value `global/app/MY_APP/config/app`.
+    1. As a property key, use the value `global/app/MY_APP/config/app`.
 Replace `MY_APP` with the name of the app you would like to create, e.g. `myapp24`. **Do use only lower case letters and don’t use special characters or spaces!**

     2. As mime type, select `application/json`.